Children of the Sea (film): Score

 The original musical score of the film is composed by Joe Hisaishi, a long-time collaborator of Studio Ghibli.
 When talking about the film, Hisaishi says "What's interesting about this movie is that it has things you wouldn't expect as story… I stuck to a minimalist music style for the entire picture, so it has been quite a challenge as a film score.
 The film inspires the viewer's imagination of the universe's memories and the effervescence of life."

 This film, together with Ni no Kuni, released two months later, mark Hisaishi's first two scores for animated feature films since 2013's The Tale of the Princess Kaguya, directed by Isao Takahata, and the first non-interactive animated productions not produced by Studio Ghibli with music by Hisaishi since the release of Venus Wars in 1989.

 Reception

+Box office

 Children of the Sea grossed $2,892,603 during its worldwide theatrical release, with more than $2.2 million of the total earned in Japan.